 Have fun on an adventure and especially take it easy when it is very cold!

-If you want to know more about camping in cold conditions:
+If you want to know more about camping in cold conditions, here are ideas for a packing list.

 Experience with camping in the autumn and winter months?
 Let us hear from you!
 Share some additional tips in the comment section.